Section Background

 What is an Office Action?

 “Office Action” is the term the UPSTO uses when it has an issue or a question about a trademark application.
 The examining attorney within the USPTO typically sends an Office Action to notify an applicant about issues with his or her application.
 The letter will most often include the reason why registration is being refused or what requirements need to be satisfied.
-In most cases, an applicant must respond to an Office Action within six months from the date the Office Action is issued or the USPTO will abandon the application, the application fee will not be refunded, and the mark will not register.
+In most cases, an applicant must respond to an Office Action within three months from the date the Office Action is issued or the USPTO will abandon the application, the application fee will not be refunded, and the mark will not register.
 An office action may have important legal consequences and you should consider consulting with an attorney about the appropriate response.

 There are generally two types of office actions: